Krisdileep9/Mergeconflictresolved/README.md

-# Mergeconflictresolved Updated by developer A
+Mergeconflictresolved Updated by developer A Mergeconflictresolved updated by developer B